Getting Started

 NServiceBus is designed to handle a large number of messages.
 Endpoints are configured for high performance by default, handling multiple messages in parallel.
 Depending on the workload, the number of messages handled concurrently can be increased to improve message throughput.

-In high volume scenarios, where there are more messages being produced than a single physical endpoint can handle, the logical endpoint can be scaled out across multiple physical instances running on different machines, sharing the load.
+In high-volume scenarios, where more messages are produced than a single physical endpoint can handle, the logical endpoint can be scaled out across multiple physical instances running on different machines, sharing the load.

 Each endpoint tracks key performance metrics that can be exposed as Windows Performance Counters or collected into a central dashboard.
 The monitoring demo demonstrates how to find performance bottlenecks and identify endpoints that are ready to scale out.